elucian/bee/syntax/composite.md

 ```

 **Notes:**
-* Hash operators are working like for a set of keys;
+* Hash operators are working like for a set of keys,
-* Hash key type must be numeric or sortable:{A, U, S, Date, Time};
+* Hash key type must be numeric or sortable:{A, U, S, Date, Time},
-* Hash key type can not be double quoted string or other collection;
+* Hash key type can not be double quoted string or other collection.

 ## Check for inclusion